By MICK ROBERTS ©

 The bar portion of the new Imperial erected at Clifton for (licensee) Mr Williams was expected to be in use this weekend.
 It has been constructed in accordance with the most modern ideas…

-George Williams, the new host, was operating one of the region’s most modern hotels by Christmas 1911, but further problems were around the corner.
+George Williams was operating one of the region’s most modern hotels by Christmas 1911, but further problems were around the corner.
 A savage storm ripped the roof of the pub in 1913 causing an estimated £2,000 worth of damage.

 The newspapers of the time reported that it was nothing short of a miracle that no one was killed.
 The Daily Telegraph reported: